 While most tourists head to Barceloneta beach, you’ll hardly find any locals there.
 The better beaches (nicer and also less crowded) can be found a bit further away.
 Try Playa de Bogatell if you don’t want to go too far.
 Or – outside of town – Platja de Castelldefels in the south or Platja de Badalona in the north of Barcelona.

 The most popular day trip outside of the city is visiting Montserrat Monastery.
 Because it’s located in the mountains, the temperatures are usually cooler there too.
-We also took this day trip; here you can read about our Montserrat tour.
+We also took this day trip and here you can read all about our Montserrat tour.

 18. Stay Clear of Politics and Protests

-Political protests in Catalonia are a hot topic these days.
+Political protests in Catalonia are not uncommon.
 There were huge protests and even riots in Barcelona just a few days before our trip, and there were also some violent protests in the city while we were there.

-But, in general, these protests don’t really influence your travel experience much (unless they block an airport, but luckily, that doesn’t happen often).
+But, in general, these protests don’t really influence your travel experience much (unless they block an airport, which happened once a few years ago).

 My best advice is to just stay clear of any political protests.
 If you see any demonstrations, just walk around or take another street.
 Barcelona is a big city and the chances that you’ll find yourself amidst the protesters are really not that high.